 A Helping Hand in Healthcare

 Completing our Nursing Assistant training will give you the foundational skills and hands-on experience you need to seek certification as a nursing assistant.
 With a network of over 5,600 nursing students, 9,800 nursing alumni and 600 nursing faculty, we understand the dedication and passion it takes to work in healthcare.2 As a CNA, you will not only learn how to assist patients, but also discover the variety of careers within the growing healthcare industry.
 Start with us in your non-credit Nursing Assistant training, then let us help you expand your career opportunities by pursuing a more advanced program in Healthcare, such as Nursing, Medical Assisting and more.

 Take me to:

 Sit for the State Exam

-Taught by experienced and skilled nurse faculty, our Nursing Assistant training is state approved and prepares you to sit for the Minnesota State Competency Exam.
+Taught by experienced and skilled nurse faculty, our Nursing Assistant training is state approved and prepares you to sit for the state competency exam.